 Most embolisms happen to people who have risk factors for blood clot formation, such as smoking and heart disease.
-Other risk factors for other types of emboli include high blood pressure, atherosclerosis (buildup of fatty plaque in the blood vessels), and high cholesterol.
+Other risk factors for other types of emboli include high blood pressure, atherosclerosis (buildup of fatty plaque in the blood vessels), older age, high cholesterol, and obesity.

 The primary cause of most pulmonary embolisms is deep vein thrombosis (DVT).
 This is a condition in which the veins of the legs develop clots.
 Natural agents in the blood often dissolve small clots without causing any effects of blockage.
 Some clots are too big to dissolve and are big enough to block major blood vessels in the lungs or in the brain.